Room V

-Room V is the fifth album by the progressive metal group Shadow Gallery, released in 2005 (see 2005 in music).
+Room V is the fifth studio album by the progressive metal group Shadow Gallery, released in 2005 (see 2005 in music).
 It continues the story started in Tyranny, picking up after Tyranny's Act II.
 It is the band's first album not featuring longtime keyboardist Chris Ingles, although he did have input in the album's writing process before his departure.
 It is also their last album to feature longtime lead vocalist Mike Baker, who died of a heart attack in 2008.

 The cover art was done by Rainer Kalwitz, who also did the art for Tyranny.

 Track listing

 All titles and song lengths taken from the Room V liner notes.